samarthj/AUR/README.md

 - [podman](https://podman.io) for testing builds
 - [namcap](https://wiki.archlinux.org/title/namcap) for sanity checks

+### No longer in use (but very helpful in the early stages)
-- [aurpublish](https://github.com/eli-schwartz/aurpublish) for the releases to AUR
+- [aurpublish](https://github.com/eli-schwartz/aurpublish) for the releases to AUR.
+These our now managed by my own github action.